 Slack

-With Slack integration, alerts are sent to your Slack workspaces or to individual members of your team.
-Unlike the Email integration, you can have as many Slack configurations as you need.
+With Slack integration, alerts are sent to your Slack workspaces or individual members of your team.
+Similar to the Email integration, you can have as many Slack configurations as you need.
 Slack integration utilizes a webhook to facilitate communication.

 To use Slack integration, you’ll need to create a Slack app and add its webhook URL to your site.
 Before doing this, set the Slack Alerts option to the on position.